Afghan Local Police: Incidents

-The Human Rights Watch has raised concerns that the ALP simply provides arms and training to another militia and has led to abuses of power by its members.
-At least 77 ALP officers had been investigated for criminal activity by February 2013, this included serious allegations of murder and rape.
-Concerns have also been raised over the power it places in the hands of local village elders, the increased proliferation of weapons, the possible infiltration by Taliban, the financial cost and the reliance on western trainers.
-The use of the ALP has been likened to a local militia, the use of which by the USSR in the 1980s left Afghans wary of similar forces.
+Human Rights Watch raised concerns that the ALP simply provided arms and training to another militia and led to abuses of power by its members.
+At least 77 ALP officers had been investigated for criminal activity by February 2013, including serious allegations of murder and rape.
+Concerns were also raised over the power it placed in the hands of local village elders, the increased proliferation of weapons, the possible infiltration by Taliban, the financial cost and the reliance on western trainers.
+The use of the ALP was likened to a local militia, the use of which by the USSR in the 1980s left Afghans wary of similar forces.

-The Local Police have been involved in several green on blue attacks against ISAF security forces or their Afghan colleagues.
+The Local Police were involved in several green on blue attacks against ISAF security forces or their Afghan colleagues.
 On 30 March 2012 a local policeman poisoned and shot nine of his colleagues in an attack he carried out on behalf of the Taliban in Yayakhil, Paktika Province.
 A local policeman killed two US soldiers in Kinisk, Farah Province on 17 August 2012 after he was handed a weapon to begin training with.
 The policeman was shot dead by US and Afghan forces and a National Police officer was wounded.
 Following a spate of such attacks the US military halted training to the ALP in September 2012 to re-vet new candidates, existing members of the force were not affected by the decision.
 A local policeman who had infiltrated the organisation drugged and, with Taliban forces, shot 11 colleagues and six co-operating civilians at an ALP post in Ghazni Province, the worst such incident the force has suffered.

-The Afghan Local Police have been targeted by insurgents on numerous occasions.
+The Afghan Local Police were targeted by insurgents on numerous occasions.
 An attack on an ALP post in Khaki Safed, Farah Province in April 2012 left eight policeman dead and two captured and within the same timeframe a suicide bombing in the north of the country killed an ALP commander and his bodyguard and wounded 18 others.
 Another attack towards the end of the month killed 10 ALP officers when a roadside bomb hit the truck they were travelling in.
 Four policemen and five civilians were killed in a targeted suicide bombing on 18 June 2012 at Tagab in Kapisa Province, 17 civilians were wounded.
 Six ALP officers were killed in an explosion on 10 October 2012 in Nad Ali in Helmand Province.
 In all the casualty rate in the ALP runs at 6.2%, more than double that of the rest of the Afghan security forces.

 The ALP was disbanded in 2020.
 One third of the force was retired, one third became part of the Afghan National Police, and one third became part of the Afghan National Army's Territorial Force.